compsocialscience/summer-institute/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019.md

 [1] based on the activities from SICSS 2017 (created by Matthew Salganik and Yo-Yo Chen) and SICSS 2018 (created by Matthew Salganik and Janet Xu).

-[2] You can also use questions from the [September 2018 Pew Political Survey](https://github.com/compsocialscience/summer-institute/raw/master/2019/materials/day4-surveys/activity/pew2018_sept.pdf).
-This might be more convenient as results have been released for all questions and they are all in the same document.

-[3] Tip: to validate WorkerID matches, you can download a CSV of WorkerIDs from your MTurk results page and match that with your survey results data.
+[2] Tip: to validate WorkerID matches, you can download a CSV of WorkerIDs from your MTurk results page and match that with your survey results data.

-[4] *Technical note*: Most survey questions have a "don't know/refuse" residual category, but predicting the percentage of people who refused to answer may not always be substantively relevant.
+[3] *Technical note*: Most survey questions have a "don't know/refuse" residual category, but predicting the percentage of people who refused to answer may not always be substantively relevant.
 To omit this category from the analysis, we normalized the existing survey results by dividing by the percentage of people who responded to that question.